thomasegg3/Alcohol_Mixture_ML/README.md

 # Alcohol_Mixture_ML

+**Files:**

+Non-PCM - Data for non-PCM spectra

+PCM - Python scripts to submit Gaussian jobs en masse and notebook for machine learning with PCM/non-PCM data

+data_coll_automation - Python scripts to send GCode and startup the Ender for liquid handling

+**Summary:**

 This project has been a significant part of my undergraduate computational chemistry research.
 I utilize high-performance-computing and Python code/scikit-learn in order to train several models that can predict the concentration of a three component mixture based on a given IR spectrum.